swcarpentry/DEPRECATED-bc/CONTRIBUTING.md

 their job is to make sure pull requests are reviewed, to decide whether and when to merge changes, and to decide what's in or out of scope for any topic.
+If a topic is maintained in an external repository, the topic name links to that repository.

 *   Bash: Gabriel Devenyi (@gdevenyi) and Christina Koch (@ChristinaLK)
 *   Git: Matt Davis (@jiffyclub) and Jessica Hamrick (@jhamrick)